First Kohl cabinet

 The first Kohl cabinet (German: Kabinett Kohl I) was the 13th cabinet of the Federal Republic of Germany.
-It was formed in 1 October 1982 following a successful constructive vote of no confidence, by which Helmut Kohl replaced Helmut Schmidt as Chancellor.
+It was formed on 1 October 1982 following a successful constructive vote of no confidence, by which Helmut Kohl replaced Helmut Schmidt as Chancellor.
 The other cabinet members were appointed and sworn in on 4 October 1982.
 It was the first (and as yet only) German federal cabinet formed after a constructive vote of no confidence.
 After ascending to the chancellorship, Kohl and his coalition sought to bring about new elections as quickly as possible, which he achieved by deliberately losing a confidence motion and then having the Bundestag dissolved by the president at the chancellor's request.
 The following 1983 federal election on 6 March 1983 resulted in a re-election of Kohl and his newly formed CDU/CSU/FDP-coalition.
 On 30 March 1983, Kohl was again elected chancellor by the Bundestag and formed his second cabinet.
 With a duration of just under half a year, the first Kohl cabinet was the shortest-lived German government since the Schleicher cabinet (3 December 1932 – 28 January 1933) during the Weimar Republic and is, as yet, the shortest-lived cabinet in the history of the Federal Republic.